 With bonus points, the total is 35.3 + 6.0 = 41.3 points out of a possible 60, yielding a Quality score of 68.8%.

-Note: In cases where benchmarks are not available, CMS will create a benchmark using 2017 performance year data provided there are sufficient observations.
+Note: In cases where benchmarks are unavailable, CMS will create a benchmark using 2017 performance year data provided sufficient observations.
 Therefore, in this scenario, the final Quality score may be higher.
 For this reason, it is in the clinician’s best interest to report all measures, even there are no benchmarks currently available.

 The Quality score calculated by CMS is weighted to determine how many points the category contributes to the MIPS final score.